merledu/vulture/README.md

 # Vulture
-Vulture LLM fine-tuned with all the knowledge of RISC-V ISA.
+Vulture LLM fine-tuned with all the knowledge of RISC-V Instruction Set Architecture.